sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 ### Prerequisites

-* Stable internet connection throughout the workshop.
 * GitHub account ([sign up](https://github.com/) for free)
 * Browser or [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) with the [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension installed on your local machine.

-Note: The first 120h hours per core of Codespace usage are free per month, we use a codespace with 4 cores for this workshop since 4 cores is the current maximum for free accounts.
+Note: The first 120 hours per core of Codespace usage are free per month, we use a codespace with 4 cores for this workshop since 4 cores is the current maximum for free accounts.
 (If you have a Pro account, we recommend switching to an 8-core machine.)

-### Step-by-Step
+### Instructions

 1. Login to your [GitHub](https://github.com/login) account
 2. Go to the repo https://github.com/sylwia-budzynska/orangecon-2024-codeql-workshop / (short link: https://gh.io/orangecon-2024-ws)